Water Filters & Purifiers

 What to Look for in a Water Distiller

-• Post-carbon filter: a good distiller includes a carbon post-filter to catch any VOCs that may have carried over in the steam.
+• Post-carbon filter: catches any VOCs that may carry over in the steam

 Maintaining Your Water Distiller

-The boiling chamber will accumulate scale and residue over time — this is normal and actually a visible sign the distiller is working.
-Clean it regularly with a descaling solution or citric acid.
-The post-carbon filter needs replacing periodically (typically every 1–3 months depending on usage).
+The boiling chamber will accumulate scale over time — clean regularly with citric acid or a food-safe descaling solution.
+The post-carbon filter needs replacing every 1–3 months depending on usage.
+See our descaling guide.

 Frequently Asked Questions